Organocatalytic Glycosylations

-We are interested in developing organocatalysts to promote glycosylations reactions.
+We are interested in developing organocatalysts to promote glycosylations reactions and in developing other modern methods for use in carbohydrate chemistry.

 Angew Chem Int Ed 2012, 51, 9152-9155.
 E I Balmond, D M Coe, M C Galan,* E M McGarrigle* — α-Selective Organocatalytic Synthesis of 2-Deoxygalactosides.
 DOI: 10.1002/anie.201204505